patternknife/url-knife/README.md

 ## Update
 From ver.
 2.0, the new function '.extractAllFuzzyUrls()' is available as a beta version.
 This will help us to extract all urls even in wrong formats possibly caused by human errors.
-Also, the return format of 'PatternDreamer.TextArea.extractAllEmails' has been changed.
+Also, the return format of 'PatternExtractor.TextArea.extractAllEmails' has been changed.

 From ver.
 1.7, 'Strings before and after the colon' is now available to be extracted.